mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 - **Study**.
 Information about the sequencing study.

 - **Samples**.
 Information about the sequencing samples.
+You can also do a batch upload for samples.

 - **Experiments**.
 Information about the sequencing methods, protocols, and machines.

 - **Runs**.
 Samples, experiments, and files are linked through runs.
 Appropriate objects for FASTQ and BAM/CRAM submissions.
-You can also do a batch upload.
+You can also do a batch upload for runs.

 - **Analysis**.
 References the analysis (BAM) files.
 Associated with samples and study.
 Analysis should be only be used for BAM/BAI pair, VCF and phenotype linkage to samples.
 The analysis is an EGA specific metadata object that links Samples, to Files.